hakudevtw/play-nest/docs/indtroduction.md

     - `flat` - don't create extra controllers folder
     - Ex. module-name = messages & controller-name = messages
       - Creates `messages.controller.ts` in `src/messages` folder

+### Pipe

+- used to validate data from incoming requests, reject if is invalid
+- usually extended from built in `ValidationPipe` (can also build your own)